 The Brownfield Land Register comprises a text file of data and a polygon GIS layer format:

-The map shows the sites included within the South Cambridgeshire Brownfield Land Register - click on the map to view a larger, interactive version.
+The map shows the sites included within the South Cambridgeshire Brownfield Land Register - click on the map to view a larger, interactive version - please be patient as the map does take some time to load, this is an issue that we are looking into.

 Given that all of the sites have planning permission or resolution to grant planning permission they have been entered into Part 1 of The Register.
 As a result, there was no need to consider whether to grant ‘permission in principle’ (and enter sites into Part 2) or undertake consultation, publicity and notification (which is required for Part 2 only).This may be a consideration for future reviews.